NBA Basketball Box Scores

 -

-Denver will play their next game on the road against L.A.
-Clippers.
-The Nuggets have a W/L % of .308 after a win and .471 after a loss.
+L.A.
+Clippers will play their next game on the road against New Orleans.
+The Clippers have a W/L % of .739 after a win and .500 after a loss.

 -

-Atlanta will play their next game on the road against Minnesota.
-The Hawks have a W/L % of .600 after a win and .400 after a loss.
+Denver will play their next game at home against Minnesota.
+The Nuggets have a W/L % of .308 after a win and .500 after a loss.